-Student will be asked to write 5 queries based on one or two tables during practical Examination to be conducted at the end of the course
+Student will be asked to write 4 queries based on one or two tables during final practical examination to be conducted at the end of the academic session

-Practical Record File
+3. Practical Record File

 A practical record file is required to be created during the entire academic session.
 It should be duly signed by the concerned teacher on regular basis and is to be produced at the time of Final Practical Examination for evaluation.
 It should include the following: